 College of Arts and Sciences Administration

-Providing a comprehensive liberal arts education, the College of Arts and Sciences includes 22 departments in the core academic disciplines, as well as a variety of interdisciplinary programs offered through the Divisions of Humanities, Social Sciences, and Natural Sciences.
+Providing a comprehensive liberal arts education, the College of Arts and Sciences includes 22 academic departments and a variety of interdisciplinary programs offered through the Divisions of Humanities, Social Sciences, and Natural Sciences.

 Dean's Position Description

 The Dean of the College of Arts and Sciences shall be responsible directly to the Executive Vice President and University Provost for the administration and efficient conduct of the educational programs of the College.
 The duties of the dean shall include the enforcement of policies and regulations adopted by the Board of Trustees, the President, the Provost, the University Faculty Senate, the University Assembly, and the Faculty Assembly of the College of Arts and Sciences.
 The dean shall be responsible for:

 - Acting as the advocate for the College within the University and within the larger community;

 - coordinating and integrating the work of the academic departments, and programs